 In 1983, in one of the most significant moments in Concord’s development, the college became a charitable trust.
 A board of trustees rather than an owner was now responsible for the strategic direction of the college and a period of expansion and improvement of the facilities began.
 Mr Tony Morris had taken over as Principal in 1975 from Mr Martin Horwood and it was Mr Morris’s vision and guidance that enabled the college to fulfil its ambitious aims in these important years.
 In order to attract the most able students a substantial scholarship programme was introduced and by 2002 Concord was among the top fifty schools in the country.

-Student numbers have now reached 575 with record numbers of boarding and day students sharing Concord’s beautiful facilities.
-Results have also reached record levels with all of Concord’s top GCSE, AS level, A level and top university entry success occurring in the last five years.
+Student numbers have now reached 600 with record numbers of boarding and day students sharing Concord’s beautiful facilities.
+Results have also reached record levels with all of Concord’s top GCSE, AS level, A level and top university entry success occurring in the last three years.
 At the same time, Concord has opened new classrooms, boarding houses, a new library and greatly extended the dining room.
 In 2015, Concord announced its most ambitious programme of development to date, with the extension of the campus to the north by 32 acres, the building of a new boarding residence for lower school girls and the commissioning of a £12 million science block which was completed in January 2018.
+These developments have coincided with the launching of the Anthony Morris Foundation.
+This Foundation aims to raise funds to enable students to study at Concord who might – because of the cost – not otherwise be able to do so.

-So, it is clear to see that a great deal has changed and developed over the years here at Concord and there is no doubt that this trend will continue.
-But at its heart lies great continuity: Concord has always been ambitious to provide a rigorous but warm education for the international student community we have the honour to serve.
+So, it is clear to see that a great deal has changed and developed over the years here at Concord and this trend will continue.
+But at its heart lies great continuity: Concord has always been ambitious to provide a rigorous, creative and kind education for the student community we have the honour to serve.

 Click here for more information about Acton Burnell Hall & Castle.